Serving Central Florida

 Start a simple record: date, cause of loss if known, photos, rooms affected, emergency actions taken, and every communication with the carrier or adjuster.

 Do not enter unsafe rooms, touch contaminated materials, or move through water near electrical equipment.
 If active danger exists, call emergency services first.
-Once the immediate safety issue is addressed, call (888) HUGONOW and keep your phone nearby so the team can ask intake questions about the property, location, service needed, and urgency level.
+Once the immediate safety issue is addressed, call (888) HUGONOW and stay reachable so the team can ask about the property, location, service needed, and urgency level.

 • Photograph damage from a safe position before moving materials.